David-Peede/targt_pipeline_vcf/README.md

 | HLA-DRB1 (Exon 1) |           270 |               177 |                 68 |                    25 |
 | HLA-DQB1 (Exon 1) |           270 |               210 |                 51 |                     9 |

-So for the HLA-A locus the TARGT calls introduced quite a few informative polymorphic sites and we introduced a modest amount of new informative polymorphic sites for the HLA-DRB1 and HLA-DQB1 loci!
+Nice, it worked!
+For the HLA-A locus the TARGT calls introduced quite a few informative polymorphic sites and we introduced a modest amount of new informative polymorphic sites for the HLA-DRB1 and HLA-DQB1 loci!
 However, for the HLA-B and HLA-C loci the majority of the introduced TARGT calls are invariant.
 Now let's look at the relative contributions of new TARGT calls vs replaced TARGT calls.
 First let's look at the breakdown of new calls introduced by the TARGT pipeline from `only_new_targt_calls.vcf.gz`:

 | Locus             |   Total Sites |   Invariant Sites |   Bi-Allelic Sites |   Multi-Allelic Sites |
 |:-------------------:|:---------------:|:-------------------:|:--------------------:|:-----------------------:|